Ulbora/Six910-ui/README.md

 ![](./six910-ul-admin-dashboard.png)

 ## Template Designer
-There will also be a template designer to make desiging templates much easier than it currently is with most hosted shopping cart solutions.
+There is a template designer to make desiging templates much easier than it currently is with most hosted shopping cart solutions.

 1. Users can download there current template
 2. Modify the template using the user's store URL